Bolls-Bible/bain/deploy/quadlets/README.md

 The defaults in these quadlets are sized for a VPS with 4 vCPU and 8 GB RAM:

 - `bolls-web.container` runs 3 gunicorn workers and is capped at 2 GB.
 - `bolls-db.container` is capped at 2 GB, with PostgreSQL memory tuned around a 512 MB `shared_buffers` target.
+The DB pod carries a 2 GB `/dev/shm` budget for large index builds.
 - `bolls-nginx.container` stays small and capped at 256 MB.

 This keeps roughly half of the host memory available for the OS page cache, Podman overhead, certificate renewal, deploy-time image pulls, and temporary traffic spikes.